-Making the team, even the practice squad, is difficult.
-According to WVU's Dorchester, about 70 walk-ons try out every year and only five are invited to the practice squad.
-The NCAA limits Division I football teams to rosters of 105 players.
-Only 85 of those players can be offered scholarships.
-This leaves 20 roster spots for walk-ons.
+Making the team, even the practice squad, is difficult for a walk-on football player to do.
+According to WVU's Dorchester, about 70 walk-ons try out every year and only the five best players are invited to the practice squad.
+The NCAA limits Division I football teams to rosters of 105 players, 85 of which can be scholarship players; this leaves 20 roster spots for walk-ons.

 If a player survives being cut, opportunities will arise.
 Every year roster spots open due to injuries, transfers, or players going to play football in the NFL.
 While most walk-ons go unheralded, some, like Green Bay Packers star Clay Matthews, a walk-on at USC, go on to have cinema-worthy careers.

 ML Corbett covers interior design, real estate and small business, among other topics.
 A former day spa owner and marketing manager for an international fragrance company, Corbett knows the ins and outs of the beauty industry.
 Her work has appeared in "Essence," "Black Enterprise" and on HGTVGardens.com.